wenlzhang/obsidian-tag-index/README.md

 2. **From Tag Pane**: Right-click on any tag in Obsidian's default tag pane → "Add to tag index"
 3. **Via Command**: Use the command palette (Ctrl/Cmd+P) → "Tag Index: Add to tag index"

+### Sorting Notes

+Change how notes are sorted under each tag:

+1. **Quick sort**: Click the sort button (arrow icon) at the top of the tag panel
+2. Choose from 6 sorting options:
+   - File name (A to Z / Z to A)
+   - Modified time (new to old / old to new)
+   - Created time (new to old / old to new)
+3. **Set default**: Configure your preferred default in Settings → Tag Index

 ### Using Line Content Display

 The plugin can show you exactly where tags appear in your files: